 I am a big advocate of strategic planning – and daydreaming, and brainstorming – on paper.

 I am reminded of the advice for insomniacs that, if you want to get to sleep more easily, don’t work or read in bed.
 Train yourself that beds are only for sleeping.
+If you spend a lot of time awake in bed, you train yourself to be awake in bed.

-If you use your computers and devices for work (and squirreling away time on social media), it’s hard to convince yourself to sit in front of the same technology but ignore all the normal cues and instead see the BIG PICTURE RIGHT NOW.
+Similarly, if you use your computers and devices for work (and squirreling away time on social media), it’s hard to convince yourself to sit in front of the same technology but ignore all the normal cues and instead see the BIG PICTURE RIGHT NOW.

 I like a good sketchpad and a purple marker.
 I’m fine with someone thinking I have the aesthetic preferences of a twelve-year-old girl.
 I don’t have a problem with twelve-year-old girls.

-A recent thread on Reddit asked, “What girly thing do you really want to do or try but it is socially unacceptable?”
+An aside: a 2014 thread on Reddit asked, “What girly thing do you really want to do or try but it is socially unacceptable?”
 (See, patriarchy hurts us all!)

 The number one answer was girly cocktails.
 Wearing yoga pants also came up a lot.
 But one poster answered that he’d like to be able to write in multiple colors of pen.
 (Several gay men posted that they do all these things regularly.)
 I like writing in multiple colors of pen.
 It helps me think.